-On January 1, 2019, the Social Security wage base will increase to $132,900.
-Employers should withhold Social Security taxes (6.2 percent) from employees’ wages up to $132,900 and withhold the Medicare tax (1.45 percent) on all wages.
+On January 1, 2021, the Social Security wage base will increase to $142,800.
+Employers should withhold Social Security taxes (6.2 percent) from employees’ wages up to $142,800 and withhold the Medicare tax (1.45 percent) on all wages.
 If you use an off the shelf software product (i.e. QuickBooks) to prepare payroll, be sure to install any downloads provided by those software products.
-Employers must continue to pay their portion of Social Security tax using the 6.2 percent and still match the Medicare tax (1.45 percent).
+Employers must continue to pay their portion of Social Security tax using the 6.2 percent and still match the Medicare tax 1.45 percent.

-Deposit Requirements for 2019 – Federal - There are two deposit schedules, monthly and semi-weekly, for determining when you deposit Federal employment and withholding taxes.
-The IRS notifies you each year as to whether you are a monthly or semiweekly depositor for the coming calendar year.
+Deposit Requirements for 2021 – Federal.
+There are two deposit schedules, monthly and semi-weekly, for determining when you deposit Federal employment and withholding taxes.
+The IRS determines which deposit schedule you must use based on the lookback period.

 Under the monthly rule, employment and other taxes withheld on payments made during a calendar month must be deposited by the 15th day of the following month.